 - Revenue recognition policy

-Analyzing the change in deferred tax balances should also help to understand the future trend in which these balances are moving towards.
-Will these balances continue growing, or is the likelihood of reversal in the near future high?
+Analyzing the change in deferred tax balances should also help to understand the future trend these balances are moving towards.
+Will the balances continue growing, or is the likelihood of a reversal in the near future high?